 At the same time, if the device is intended to be used in situations requiring immediate clinical intervention, it should be considered as one creating additional risk.

-The guidance also contains the specific requirements on labelling of the computerized behavioral therapy devices.
-According to these requirements, the labelling of the device should include:
+The guidance also contains the specific requirements on labeling of the computerized behavioral therapy devices.
+According to these requirements, the labeling of the device should include:

 - An indication that the patient should contact a healthcare professional prior to the use of the device,

-- The information about the additional resources dedicate to the treatment of the appropriate conditions,
+- The information about the additional resources dedicated to the treatment of the appropriate conditions,

 - A detailed description of the indications for use of the device,